-- 4.25 Manufacturers should continuously monitor product quality to ensure that a state of control is maintained throughout the product lifecycle with the relevant process trends evaluated. - 4.26 The extent and frequency of ongoing process verification based on the continuous monitoring should be reviewed periodically, at least annually, and be modified if appropriate.
-The verification should considering the level of process understanding and process performance at any point in time in the product lifecycle. - 4.27 On going process verification should be conducted under an approved protocol and a corresponding report should be prepared to document the results obtained.
-Statistical tools should be used, where appropriate, to support any conclusions with regard to the variability and capability of a given process and ensure a state of control. - 4.28 On going process verification should be contributing used to support the validated status of the product in the Product Quality Review, however, incremental changes over time should also be considered and the need for any additional actions (e.g. enhanced sampling) should be assessed.
+- 4.27 On going process verification should be conducted under an approved protocol and a corresponding report should be prepared to document the results obtained.
+Statistical tools should be used, where appropriate, to support any conclusions with regard to the variability and capability of a given process and ensure a state of control. - 4.28 On going process verification should be used to support the validated status of the product in the Product Quality Review, however, incremental changes over time should also be considered and the need for any additional actions (e.g. enhanced sampling) should be assessed.

-4.29 Early on going process verification should be considered where any individual change or successive incremental changes during the product lifecycle could have an impact on the pre-established validated status of the process.
+4.29 On going process verification should be considered where any individual change or successive incremental changes during the product lifecycle could have an impact on the validated status of the process.